reflectivity/reflectivity.github.io/working_groups/index.md

         <br>
         <h4>Reproducibility</h4></a>
         Improve reproducibility with <a href="/projects/calibrations">calibrations</a> and <a href="/projects/standard_samples">common references samples</a><br>
-        Evangelise on the subject of analytical reproducibility and its importance<br><br>
+        Evangelise on the subject of analytical reproducibility and its importance
     </td>
   </tr>
 </table>